pnmocap/NoitomMocapLiveLinkPlugin/Doc/AxisUnrealLiveLinkPlugin Handbook_EN.md

   > Note:  you may also need to specify your own game mode to use your own player character and player controller.

-## 9.4 Package your Project to a runnable binary
+## 9.4 Package your Project to a executable binary

 Click on File > Package Project > [PlatformName] in the Editor's main menu. (in the graph we select Windows 64-bit platform)